stepeter/naturalistic_arm_movements_ecog/README.md

 python compute_spectral_power.py -eclp <load_path> -sp <save_path>
 ```

-### Step 2: Plot behavioral variability (*Plot_movement_variability_Fig2.ipynb*)
+### Step 2: Visualize behavioral and environmental features used for regression analysis (*Behavioral_features_Fig2.ipynb*)

-The ECoG data files also contain metadata extracted from video recordings.
-This includes positions of the left and right wrist during each movement.
-This notebook will use these wrist positions, showing how variable the identified movements are.
-Be sure to specify the directory where the spectral power results (TFR files) are saved using tfr_lp.
+Here, we extract behavioral and environmental metadata based on the time when each reach began (day of recording, time of day), how the contralateral wrist moved during the reach (reach duration, magnitude, angle, and onset speed), whether people were speaking during movement initiation (speech ratio), and how much both wrists moved during each movement (bimanual ratio, overlap, and class).
+These 10 features are later used to model changes in neural spectral power via multiple linear regression.
+This notebook, however, plots the normalized distributions of these 10 features for each subject.
+Be sure to set *tfr_lp* to be the directory with the spectral power data (TFR files).
+These files include the behavioral feature data in their metadata attribute.

 ### (Optional) Step 3: Create projection matrices (*project_ecog_to_rois.m*)